Homepage > Journal > How to prepare a research report?

 What is a UX research report?

-No less important than the research results is how these results, data, and conclusions are communicated, presented, and conveyed to various stakeholders.
+No less important than the research results is how these findings, data, and conclusions are communicated, presented, and conveyed to various stakeholders.
+The research team is responsible for creating a UX or user research report.

 A research report is usually a document in which a researcher or team of researchers summarizes and communicates to stakeholders the following:

-According to it, a good research report tells its recipient, the reader, what they did not know before.
+According to it, a good research report tells its recipient, the reader, what they didn't know before.
 Of course, the word good is very general.

 A slightly more specific approach to the problem of report quality was taken by Polish authors Iga Mościchowska and Barbara Rogoś-Turek.